 3. Stay in their own home

-Moving home is stressful for anyone, but it can be particularly traumatic for people living with dementia.
-When you choose live in care, your loved one will be able to stay in their familiar home and continue with routines that help them feel secure.
-They will also have a very small group of staff looking after them which means they will not have to cope with new and strange faces on a regular basis.
-At Mumby’s, we match our staff carefully with clients so that a good relationship can develop.
-We aim to ensure that your live in carer becomes a valued member of the family who you can turn to for support and friendship.
+Moving home is stressful for anyone.
+But it can be particularly traumatic for people living with dementia.
+By choosing live-in care, your loved one can stay in their familiar home and continue with routines that help them feel secure.
+They have a very small group of staff looking after them.
+This means they will not have to cope with new and strange faces regularly.

 4. Flexibility